 Oahe Dam (Hydroelectric Power)

 The Oahe Dam is a large dam along the Missouri River, just north of Pierre, SD.
-It creates Lake Oahe, the fourth largest artificial reservoir in the United States, which stretches 231 miles (372 km) up the course of the Missouri to Bismarck, ND.
+It creates Lake Oahe, the fourth largest artificial reservoir in the United States, which stretches 231 miles (372 kilometers) up the course of the Missouri to Bismarck, ND.
 The dam's power plant provides electricity for much of the north-central United States.
-The project provides flood control, electric power, irrigation, and navigation benefits, estimated by the Corps of Engineers at $150,000,000 per year.
+The project provides flood control, electric power, irrigation and navigation benefits, estimated by the Corps of Engineers at $150,000,000 per year.

-Coteau Freedom Mine (Coal Mine)
+Antelope Valley Station / Coteau Freedom Mine (Coal Mine)

 Cass County Electric Cooperative Control Center